ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 - `EraseElement`,
 - `SetLinkContent`.

 They publish events to an event queue without needing to know which consumers will receive them.
 These components filter and distribute events to appropriate consumers.
 They manage the flow of events and ensure that they reach the correct destinations.
 Event consumers are the components that listen for and process events.
 Event consumers can be modules, agents or something else.
+See [**FAQ**](#frequently-asked-questions) to find out why it works that way.

 Within the OSTIS Technology, events are considered only situations in which relationships have changed or new relationships have been generated, or link content have been changed, or some sc-element have been erased.